darshshah981/darshshah981/README.md

 👋 Hi, I’m Darsh.
-🛠️ I believe business teams should operate like engineering teams - move fast (and not break things :P), build scalable systems, and make data the default.
+🛠️ I believe business teams should operate like engineering teams - move fast (and not break things), build scalable systems, and make data the default.

 ⚡ My world these days is mostly Strategic Finance at Epic Games - helping monetize Unreal Engine and Fab (3D Asset Marketplace) better, while also laying the commercial foundation for Fab Create (Fab's text-to-3D product) .
 Before that, I helped steer India’s largest short-video app, ShareChat, towards a $1B a year ad business from zero as its first Strategic Finace hire.